abhinavmathur/quilljs-rails/README.md

 This gem also comes with the latest `quill.min.js` and `quill.core.js`.

 This gem can also be used in conjuction with [bootstrap maxlength](https://mimo84.github.io/bootstrap-maxlength/).

+### Common questions

+#### How to access individual quill editors if there are many quill editors on one single page?

+Starting from the top of the page, each quill editor instance is attached to the window object.
+The first quill editor instance can be accessed by `window['quill-container-0']` and the second one by `window['quill-container-1']` and so on.

 ## Development